 4200 Wisconsin Avenue, 5th Floor

 Washington, DC 20016-8143

-The Dean's Council will carry out its purpose by serving as a forum for exchange of facts and perspectives among its members, the Dean, faculty and the administrative staff of the School.
-The Council's two meetings each year are opportunities for the School's faculty and staff to seek opinions and advice that assist in assessing the effectiveness of programs they administer and in planning effective programs for the future.
+The Dean's Council serves as a forum for exchange of facts and perspectives among its members, the Dean, faculty and the administrative staff of the School.

 CEO and Founder, Custom Scoop